GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/writing_ndsl_code.md

 Stencils are the primary method of creating parralelizable code with NDSL, and indeed in NDSL everything must begin with a stencil.

 Within a 3-dimensional domain, NDSL evaluates computations in two parts.
-If we assume an (X, Y, Z) coordinate system as a reference, NDSL separates computations in the horizontal (X, Y) plane from the vertical (Z) column.
+If we assume an (I, J, K) coordinate system as a reference, NDSL separates computations in the horizontal (I, J) plane from the vertical (Z) column.

 In the horizontal plane, computations are **always** executed in parallel, which means that there is